-You can find a lot of information about your Android device (I’m using Android 10) from “About phone.”
-Let’s see it.
+You can get a lot of information about your Android device (I use Android 10) from “About phone.”
+Let’s look at it.

 Open the Settings app.
-Hit “About phone” at the bottom.
+Click “About phone” below.
 Now you can see:

-- Device name – Show your Android device name.
-To change the name, tap the name, give the one as per your liking in the pop-up, and then hit “Ok.”
+- Device name – Display the name of your Android device.
+To change the name, tap the name, enter the name as you like in the pop-up, and then click “Ok.”

 - Phone number (SIM slot 1)

 - Phone number (SIM slot 2)

 - Emergency information

 - SIM status (SIM slot 1) – Tap this one, and you will see the SIM network, the phone number on the SIM (you may see Unknown here), the state of the network, its signal strength, roaming and more here.

 - SIM status (SIM slot 2) – The above applies here.

 - Model & hardware – Tap on this one, and you will see the model, serial number, hardware version and model number (SKU) of the device.